 “I am deeply affected by his lyrics and his poetry,” said Montgomery resident Toussaint Egan, an English and communications graduate of Aurora University.
 “I feel that having Common speak is appropriate for Martin Luther King Week.
 Dr. King had formidable skills in rhetoric and I feel we need others today to continue the cause and further relationships and human decency.
 People still need to step up and say what needs to be said.”

-Mariana Cury, who is attending North Central from her home all the way in Brazil, said she came to the address Tuesday after being encouraged by her roommate to attend. he said she believes “the United States has come a long way in terms of equality but that it still has room to grow.”
+Mariana Cury, who is attending North Central from her home all the way in Brazil, said she came to the address Tuesday after being encouraged by her roommate to attend.
+She believes “the United States has come a long way in terms of equality but that it still has room to grow.”

 “I feel as someone who grew up in a foreign country that the U.S. has come far, but still has to continue,” Cury said.
 “I’ve heard that Common is a great speaker and I wanted to check him out.”